-An abundance of research indicates the lack of disability competency and interdisciplinary training among medical professionals contributes to the lack of health equity for people with disabilities across the nation.24 While some medical schools in the US do provide disability competency training, the overwhelming majority do not.^{25,26} Standard, comprehensive disability clinical-care education and training of medical, nursing, and other healthcare professionals is essential for a better educated healthcare workforce trained with an understanding of disability as a natural part of the human condition versus conditions that must be avoided, prevented or fixed.
-Comprehensive disability clinical-care competency should be woven into the curricula requirements of all US undergraduate medical, nursing, healthcare professional, and allied health professional education, as well as postgraduate residency and fellowship programs that are conducted in over 1100 teaching hospitals.
-Section 5307 of the Patient Protection and Affordable Care Act provides the legislative authority for the Secretary of HHS to fund the development and to disseminate model curricula for cultural competency, prevention, public health proficiency, reducing health disparities, and aptitude for working with individuals with disabilities training for use in health professions schools and continuing education programs.27 Section 5307 does not, however, mandate adoption and implementation of such curricula.
-NCD recommends that it should.
-In addition, NCD recommends that the US Department of Education (ED) monitor to ensure that all international medical schools participating in federal student loan programs, as a condition of continued participation, incorporate similar curricula.
+An abundance of research indicates the lack of disability competency and interdisciplinary training among medical professionals contributes to the health disparities of people with disabilities across the nation.
+While some medical schools in the US do provide disability competency training, the overwhelming majority do not., Standard, comprehensive disability clinical-care education and training of medical, nursing, and other healthcare professionals is essential for a better educated healthcare workforce trained with an understanding of disability as a natural part of the human condition versus conditions that must be avoided, prevented or fixed.
+Comprehensive disability clinical-care competency should be woven into the curricula requirements of all US undergraduate medical, nursing, healthcare professional, and allied health professional education, as well as postgraduate residency and fellowship programs that are conducted in over 1,100 teaching hospitals.
+Section 5307 of the Patient Protection and Affordable Care Act provides the legislative authority for the Secretary of HHS to fund the development of and to disseminate model curricula for cultural competency, prevention, public health proficiency, reducing health disparities, and aptitude for working with individuals with disabilities training for use in health professions schools and continuing education programs., Section 5307 does not, however, require adoption and implementation of such curricula.
+NCD recommends that it should so that medical professionals can become adequately prepared to interact with and provide the same standards of care to disabled patients as their nondisabled patients.

 Recent precedent exists for such a useful policy initiative within the field of oral healthcare training.
-Beginning in 2020, the Council on Dental Accreditation (CODA) revised its standards, and now mandates that dental students must be trained in the assessment, management and treatment of patients with "[sic] special needs" ("special needs" is described by CODA's published intent as "those patients whose medical, physical, psychological, cognitive, sensory, or social situations make it necessary to consider a wide range of assessment and care options . . . these individuals include, but are not limited to, people with developmental disabilities, cognitive impairment, complex medical problems, significant physical limitations, and the vulnerable elderly").
-Much the same way these requirements were developed within the oral healthcare field as needed for compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, it is equally vital that disability competency training be required of all medical healthcare professionals to comply with those same laws.
+Beginning in 2020, the Council on Dental Accreditation (CODA) revised its standards, and now mandates that dental students must be trained in the assessment, management and treatment of patients with "[sic] special needs" ("special needs" is described by CODA's published intent as "those patients whose medical, physical, psychological, cognitive, sensory, or social situations make it necessary to consider a wide range of assessment and care options. . . these individuals include, but are not limited to, people with developmental disabilities, cognitive impairment, complex medical problems, significant physical limitations, and the vulnerable elderly").
+Much the same way these requirements were developed within the oral healthcare field as needed for compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, it is equally vital that disability competency training be required of all medical healthcare professionals, not only to comply with those same laws but to equip medical professionals to have confidence when interacting with a patient with a disability and better treat their health concerns.